-But the Commission is not going to be approving a suboptimal results because the ultimate results are not ones which it's capable, or anyone else is capable of making happen at this stage, because we don't know what the pronponent is going to do.
-The proponent doesn't have to say yes.
-And neither B.C.
-Hydro nor the Commission, with great respect, can make the proponent say yes, the proponent being Duke, if you take my meaning.

-MS. HEMMINGSEN: The other thing that Mr. Eckert has A: just identified is there is an opportunity to make a change that would not be reasonably expected to have an adverse consequence to the parties.
-So possibly it could be worked into a contractual amendment that would be required to the extent that the facility has an option for duct firing, that you would suggest that be made available to B.C.
-Hydro through a contractual amendment to the existing EPA.
-Potentially that could be worked into not supplanting the results of a competitive process, because neither of those amendments, being the dual fuel or the duct firing, would be construed as having a material adverse effect on either party.

-COMMISSIONER BOYCHUK: Just to go back to your point, Mr.
+1 parties to do it and an encouragement for them to do it.
+2 But the Commission is not going to be 3 approving a suboptimal results because the ultimate 4 results are not ones which it's capable, or anyone 5 6 else is capable of making happen at this stage, 7 because we don't know what the pronponent is going to The proponent doesn't have to say yes.
+8 neither B.C.
+Hydro nor the Commission, with great 9 respect, can make the proponent say yes, the proponent 10 , if you take my meaning.
+11 being MS. HEMMINGSEN: The other thing that Mr. Eckert has 12 A: just identified is there is an opportunity to make a 13 change that would not be reasonably expected to have 14 an adverse consequence to the parties.
+So possibly it 15 could be worked into a contractual amendment that 16 would be required to the extent 17 18 19 20 21 22 23 24 25 26 COMMISSIONER BOYCHUK: Just to go back to your point, Mr.